Category Archives: Parks

 Do you camp for the holidays?

+First stop was Mt.
+Magazine on our way home from our campsite.
 If I had it to do again I would have skipped this because it ended up being a long detour but I loved being on that mist covered mountain.
+Beautiful.